timBrockman/1701-D/src/content/index.md

 ###### Web Developer
 _**For Hire** - Your Project or Organization_

->lfg
->not a noob
+>Teamwork Disciplined Interested in working in an agile team
+>Transitioning to Developer
+>Contemporary best practices, style guides
+>Web Components
+>Progressive Web Applications
+>Creative problem solving
 >willing to take on noob position to learn

 _**The Open Source Community**_

+>brief statement of interest
 >Web Components
 >PWA
->Standards
->A11y
->DevOps
+>mention polymer app-layout
 >Microservices
->Trivial at first, but make an impact.
+>mention Kubernetes

 ###### IT Manager
 _**Republic First Management & Republic Equity** - (January 2013 - Current) Winter Park, FL_
->Everyone fails from time to time.
->When the status quo becomes failure; it takes perserverance to build relationships, champion positive changes, and audit the effectiveness of those changes.
+>It takes perserverance to build relationships, to champion positive changes, and to audit the effectiveness of those changes.
->The chance of stepping into faltering businesses; renovating the legacy equipment, policies, culture; and being part of a positive turnaround is a rare opportunity.
+>My current role provides the chance to assist faltering businesses, renovate the legacy equipment, policies, and culture.
+>Being part of a positive turnaround is a rare opportunity;
->My current role, with this group of companies, presents an abundance of such opportunities.
+>this private equity group presented an abundance of such experiences.

->Currently, I am studying [FitSM](http://fitsm.itemo.org/fitsm-standard) as a lightweight path to ISO 20000-1 compliance and may write about it at some point.
+>Currently I am studying [FitSM](http://fitsm.itemo.org/fitsm-standard) as a lightweight path to ISO 20000-1 compliance.

 _**For Hire** - Your Project or Organization_